 Article 30 of Commission Regulation (EU) No 142/2011 provides for the lists of establishments and plants in third countries and listing in the Trade Control and Expert System (TRACES).
 Its wording should be aligned with Regulation (EU) 2017/625.
 Detailed information on listing of establishments in third countries are provided by Annex II of the Technical specifications for the format for the lists of approved or registered establishments, plants or operators, available also in the TRACES.

-Provisions of Article 31(1) to Commission Regulation (EU) No 142/2011 on model health certificates and declarations for entry into the Union and transit should be aligned with the references to the official controls at border control posts provided for in Regulation (EU) 2017/625.Article 32 of Commission Regulation (EU) No 142/2011 provides for official controls implementing measures.
+Provisions of Article 31(1) to Commission Regulation (EU) No 142/2011 on model health certificates and declarations for entry into the Union and transit should be aligned with the references to the official controls at border control posts provided for in Regulation (EU) 2017/625.

+Following the alignment of rules for production of certificates for imports into and transit through the Union with Commission Implementing Regulation (EU) 2020/2235, a new paragraph should be included in Article 31 of Regulation (EU) No 142/2011 in order to establish a link with Commission Implementing Regulation (EU) 2020/2235.

+Article 32 of Commission Regulation (EU) No 142/2011 provides for official controls implementing measures.
 Regulation (EU) 2017/625 repealed Articles 45, 49 and 50 of Regulation (EC) No 1069/2009, which laid down the legal bases for implementing provision on official controls.
 Rules on official controls should be removed from that Article 32.
 However, provision on the listing of establishments and authorization of movements of certain animal by-products and derived products should be kept in that Article.
 Article 32 should therefore be amended accordingly.

 Annex I, point 5 to Regulation (EU) No 142/2011 sets out definitions of processed animal protein and white water which refers also to milk, milk-based products, milk derived products, colostrum, colostrum products and centrifuge or separator sludge.
 The definition should be updated along the new wording in Implementing Regulation (EU) 2021/405.